TIBCOSoftware/snappydata/docs/best_practices/important_settings.md

 SnappyData writes table data on disk.
 By default, the disk location that SnappyData uses is the directory specified using `-dir` option, while starting the member.
 SnappyData also uses temporary storage for storing intermediate data.
 The amount of intermediate data depends on the type of query and can be in the range of the actual data size. </br>
-To achieve better performance, it is recommended to store temporary data on a different disk (SSD) than the table data.
+To achieve better performance, it is recommended to store temporary data on a different disk (preferably SSD) than the table data.
 This can be done by setting the `spark.local.dir` parameter.

 This attribute is set in the [leads configuration files](../configuring_cluster/configuring_cluster.md#lead) **conf/leads**.